sjclayton/easyeffects-presets/README.md

 boosts/cuts based on the configured calibrated peak output desired from the speaker system being used.
 This ensures that all frequencies are perceived equally as loud by the listener, which helps when listening to music at lower volumes (such as at night).

+#### Level Meter

+Disabled by default in all presets, can be enabled to monitor the dynamics of the output and used as a tool to help make adjustments to other effects if necessary.

 #### Limiter